-- Implement one new personal or non-personal programme each year. - Partnering agreements for development and delivery of visitor experience opportunities have increased by 2023. - 95% of visitors surveyed report that they enjoyed their visit to Niagara National Historic Sites. - Satisfaction with value for entry improves to 'good' in the next State of Site Assessment.
+- One new personal or non-personal program will be implemented each year at Fort George and, based on annual priorities, at one of the other six sites. - Partnering agreements for development and delivery of visitor experience opportunities have increased by 2023. - 95% of visitors surveyed report that they enjoyed their visit to Niagara National Historic Sites. - Satisfaction with value for entry improves to 'good' in the next State of Site Assessment.